Belencha/CodeReviewer/README.md

 This is a **server-only** application designed for deployment in private corporate VPNs.
 It works as follows:

 1. **GitLab Webhook** → Receives webhook events when merge requests are created or updated
-2. **Code Analysis** → Fetches the diff and analyzes it using AI (OpenAI)
+2. **Code Analysis** → Fetches the diff and analyzes it using self-hosted AI (Ollama with CodeLlama/Mistral)
 3. **Comment Posting** → Posts review comments directly to the GitLab merge request

 No client-side application is needed.
-The service runs as a background process on an Ubuntu VM inside your corporate VPN, listening for webhook events from your private GitLab instance.
+The service runs as a background process on an Ubuntu VM inside your corporate VPN, listening for webhook events from your private GitLab instance. **All AI processing happens locally** - no internet connection required.

 ## Features